nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-(operator-first)=

 ## first

 *Returns: value channel*

 The `first` operator emits the first item in a source channel, or the first item that matches a condition.
-The condition can be a {ref}`regular expression<script-regexp>`, a type qualifier (i.e. Java class), or a boolean predicate.
+The condition can be a [regular expression](script-regexp), a type qualifier (i.e. Java class), or a boolean predicate.
 For example:

 ```{literalinclude} snippets/first.nf
 :language: groovy
 ```

-(operator-flatmap)=

 ## flatMap